johnson70630/LeetCode-problem-solutions/README.md

 # LeetCode-problem-solutions
-This project shows every LeetCode problems that I solved personally
+This project shows every LeetCode problems that I solved personally.
+The solution descriptions for each problem are located in each problem's folder.

 ## [15.
 3Sum](https://github.com/johnson70630/LeetCode-problem-solutions/blob/main/15.%203Sum/LC15.py)
 ## [19.
 Remove Nth Node From End of List](https://github.com/johnson70630/LeetCode-problem-solutions/blob/main/19.%20Remove%20Nth%20Node%20From%20End%20of%20List/LC19.py)